ComplexityVE/SugarEvax/reports/final_report.md

 | ---- | ---- |
 | *Our graph of population over time for a system with taxation.* | **Bäck, Vermeulen, and Eiben([1](#Bibliography))'s graph of population over time for a system with taxation.* |

-Because they did not fully specify how the welfare was awarded in the paper, we decided to try subtracting a percentage of the sugar from the total taxation collected before dividing it up to give out as welfare.
-We tried subtracting various values from the total welfare before settling on a level of 15% because 15% gave us a graph which was quantitatively similar to the graph from the original paper.
+Because they did not fully specify how the welfare was awarded in the paper, we decide to try subtracting a percentage of the sugar from the total taxation collected before dividing it up to give out as welfare.
+We try subtracting various values from the total welfare before settling on a level of 15% because 15% gives us a graph which is quantitatively similar to the graph from the original paper.
 In the application of our model, we can think of this as the proportion of the taxes that the government might take.
-This seemed to produce results that were more similar to the results from the original paper as can be seen below.
+This produces results that were more similar to the results from the original paper as can be seen below.
 In both our model and the paper's model the average population of agents evens out at about 310 agents when there is taxation.

 ##### Figures 3a(left) and 3b(right)